Mounting a Guard Booth Provides Versatile Security

 Caster wheels are a simple, cost effective way of giving a small guard booth versatility.
 With caster wheels, one or two adults can simply push the booth into the desired position.
 This is best when your booth will be on relatively smooth pavement, and will only be moved to another relatively smooth areas that are within easy walking distance.
 These wheels do not work well on sand, dirt, or mud, (though you can sometimes push them short distances on very solid grass or dirt — especially if it has frozen over).
 If necessary, you can even push these booths up a ramp and load them onto a truck to move it a longer distance.

 Sometimes, though, you don’t anticipate needing to move your booth often at all.
-In this case, a fixed foundation could work just fine.
+Alternatively, you may need a setup for booth plumbing.
+In these cases, a guard shack on wheels will not fit your needs – a fixed foundation could work just fine.
 There are many types of foundations that you can use to place a small building, such as a guard booth.

 Examples of fixed foundations include:

 Placing the guard booth on a wood foundation, one example of which is shown below: